-Episode 2: "Cardiff Castle" airs Monday, May 1 at 10 p.m. - Dan Jones is in the heart of Wales, exploring a stronghold that was built not just as an impenetrable fortress but also as a lavish fairy tale home: Cardiff Castle.
+Episode 2: "Cardiff Castle" repeats Monday, April 16 at 10 p.m. - Dan Jones is in the heart of Wales, exploring a stronghold that was built not just as an impenetrable fortress but also as a lavish fairy tale home: Cardiff Castle.

 Cardiff Castle is a truly remarkable site with a history that spans over two thousand years.
 Roman soldiers slept here, noble knights held court here, and the Bute family — one of the world's richest — transformed the Castle into a romantic, Victorian fantasy.

 The Bute family brought power and prosperity to Cardiff, which they turned from a sleepy backwater into one of the greatest coal exporting ports in the world.
 The castle also provided shelter for more than 1,800 people during WW2 in the castle's air raid tunnels.

 Jones discovers that one of William the Conqueror's eldest sons, Robert Curthose, was imprisoned here.
 In 1106 Henry I gave the castle to his illegitimate son, Robert of Gloucester.
 After a failed attempt by Robert Curthose to take England from Henry I, William the Conqueror's son was imprisoned in the castle until his death in 1134.